Nuclear terrorism: Organizations to combat nuclear terrorism

 The Global Initiative to Combat Nuclear Terrorism (GICNT) is an international partnership of 88 nations and 5 official observers working to improve capacity on a national and international level for prevention, detection, and response to a nuclear terrorist event.
 Partners join the GICNT by endorsing the Statement of Principles, a set of broad nuclear security objectives.
 GICNT partner nations organize and host workshops, conferences, and exercises to share best practices for implementing the Statement of Principles.
 The GICNT also holds Plenary meetings to discuss improvements and changes to the partnership.

 The World Institute for Nuclear Security is an organization which seeks to prevent nuclear terrorism and improve world nuclear security.
 It works alongside the International Atomic Energy Agency.
 WINS was formed in 2008, less than a year after a break-in at the Pelindaba nuclear facility in South Africa, which contained enough enriched uranium to make several nuclear bombs.

+Physical and human impacts - a nuclear terrorism attack simulation

+The impact of a nuclear explosion on a city would be catastrophic, causing death and injury to thousands of people and the destruction of the urban infrastructure.
+In a paper published in 2021, José Furtado discusses the results of a nuclear terrorism attack simulation, examining in more detail the human and physical impact of an attack on the city of Lisbon.
+His approach involved analysing quantitative results obtained through the Nukemap program, which simulates the physical reality of a nuclear explosion, applying it to the Lisbon region.
+By combining these quantitative results with the analysis of other information relating to the strategic bombing of Germany during World War II, the atomic bombings of Hiroshima and Nagasaki, some of the nuclear weapons tests conducted during the Cold War, and other related research, it was possible to conclude that, for the tested scenario — the surface burst of a nuclear weapon with a 40 kt yield — this impact would result in the complete destruction of the city's human and economic core.
+The city's infrastructure would be completely destroyed: water supply, sanitation, electricity grid, gas distribution, telecommunications, public transportation, hospitals and healthcare facilities, food supply chain, commercial and industrial facilities, among others, as well as thousands of buildings across an area of 50 km², resulting in the death of over 96,000 people and injuring more than 168,000.
+Of these 168,000 injured, most would suffer multiple severe injuries, such as burns, bone fractures, and acute radiation syndrome, significantly reducing their chances of survival, even with advanced medical care.
+Also, the sheer number of simultaneous injuries would make it impossible to provide adequate medical care, as the national healthcare system would be overwhelmed.
+In the scenario presented in this study, contamination from nuclear fallout would extend beyond the city limits, contaminating a vast area of the Setúbal Peninsula.